lk101101/Names/README.md

 Input: emma\
 Output: info scraped from BabyNames.com webpage for the name Emma

+## Choice s: save favorite names to CSV file and print all names
+"Enter a name in format 'name gender'py to save it or enter 'print' to return your favorite names so far"\
+Input (save name): emma f
+Output: Saved!/

+Input (print names): print
+Output: Emma, f

+Note: This feature uses the CSV file 'Fav_Names.csv'

 # How to Download and Run Code
 In your Terminal, navigate to your preferred directory.
 Next, type or copy and paste ' git clone https://github.com/lk101101/Names ' to clone this repo into your directory.
 Navigate to the new folder, named Names.
 Enter ' python baby_names.py ' to run the code.